jkissi/GeoStructure/README.md

 cd GeoStructure
 startup
 ```
-* Running the startup script should ensure that the pipeline folders are in the local path
+* Running the `startup.m` script should ensure that the pipeline folders are in the local path

 ## (2) Usage

-* Modify program variable factors and graph outputs from Experimental_Framework file.
-Read comments for detailed explanations.
+* Modify program variable factors and graph outputs from `Experimental_Framework.m` file.
+Read comments in the `Experimental_Framework.m` file for detailed explanations.
 Then run:

 ``` matlab